These are the Yule Log videos to put on your Chromecast this Christmas!

 Whatever Yule Log you use, have a happy holiday, and celebrate as much or little as you want.
 Save me a piece of fudge!

+Twas three nights before Christmas, and all through the 'net, every techie is stirring, shopping late with their pet.

-These are the Yule Log videos to put on your Chromecast this Christmas!
+These are the best games to install on your new Android phone